Oskar Werner: Personal life

 In 1944, while serving in the Wehrmacht, Werner secretly married actress Elisabeth Kallina, who was half Jewish.
 The couple had a daughter, Eleanore.
 They divorced in 1952.
-In 1954, he married Anne Power, the daughter of French actress Annabella and adopted daughter of Tyrone Power.
-They were divorced in 1968.
+In 1954, he married Anne Power, the daughter of French actress Annabella and the adopted daughter of Tyrone Power.
+They divorced in 1968.
 From 1965 to 1969, Werner was in a relationship with Diana Bennett Wanger, daughter of actress Joan Bennett, and they had one son, Felix Florian Werner, born 1966.

 Werner was an alcoholic, which contributed heavily to the decline of his health and career.
-He was cast in Stanley Kubrick's Barry Lyndon as Captain Potzdorf, then replaced after a week, due to his drinking, by Hardy Krüger.
+He was cast in Stanley Kubrick's Barry Lyndon as Captain Potzdorf then replaced after a week, due to his drinking, by Hardy Krüger.

 On 22 October 1984, he cancelled a reading at the Hotel Europäischer Hof in Marburg an der Lahn, Germany, feeling ill.
 He was found dead of a heart attack the following morning, at 61.
 He is buried in Liechtenstein.